 What is Home and Contents Insurance?

 Home and contents insurance is one of the most common and most necessary covers for everyone.
-For nearly all Australians, your home is the biggest investment you’ll make in your lifetime.
+Did you know not all home insurance policies are the same?
+Far from it.

 What can be covered